Is moving insurance worth it?

 - Does my homeowners insurance cover moving?

-- In some cases, yes.
-It’s best to check with your homeowners insurance company since policies differ.
+In some cases, yes.
+It’s best to check with your homeowners insurance company, though, because policies differ.

 - Does renters insurance cover moving?